cwendorf/EASI/README.md

 ## How to Cite EASI

 Wendorf, C.A.
-(2019). _An Estimation Approach to Statistical Inference (EASI)._ Software available GitHub at https://github.com/cwendorf/EASI.
+(2019). _An Estimation Approach to Statistical Inference (EASI)._ Software available via GitHub at https://github.com/cwendorf/EASI.